Arc Browser

 If you're intrigued, want to know more, and see more of the features/benefits in GIF format, go check out this article where we've done a deep dive on why we think Arc is the future of the internet.

-Well, there's no more waiting list, so you can go ahead and give it a shot today if you're on MacOS, with a Windows version coming later this year, so we'd say yes, Arc is worth it.
+Is Arc worth it?
+Well, there's no more waiting list, so you can go ahead and give it a shot today if you're on MacOS, Windows, iOS, or Android, so we'd say yes, Arc is worth it.

-Yes, Arc Browser is available on Windows in beta (with general release later this year).
-You can access the Windows Beta for Arc, but just know that it doesn't have full feature parity.
+Yes, Arc Browser is available on Windows in beta.
+You can access Arc Browser for Windows, but just know that it doesn't have full feature parity.
 Arc's team has also explained that versus bringing Arc for Windows up to feature-parity with MacOS Arc, they are actually going to simplify MacOS Arc to find a happy medium.
+That said, we're less excited by Arc Browser on Windows.

 If you're a Linux user, Arc is not yet available either.
 They haven't said if it's something in the works or not though.